-WINNERS OF THE SHRI PRALHAD P CHHABRIA AWARDS 2019 INSTITUTED BY HOPE FOUNDATION AND RESEARCH CENTRE IN ASSOCIATION WITH IEEE INDIA COUNCIL, WIE AFFINITY GROUP, IEEE PUNE SECTION ARE:
+WINNERS OF SHRI PRALHAD P CHHABRIA AWARDS 2019 INSTITUTED BY HOPE FOUNDATION AND RESEARCH CENTRE IN ASSOCIATION WITH IEEE INDIA COUNCIL, WIE AFFINITY GROUP, IEEE PUNE SECTION ARE:

 1. BEST OUTGOING FEMALE STUDENT – MS. SHUBHI SAREEN